header site background image

 Current status

-Consult the heritage statement for the Van Horne warehouse (City of Montréal)
+View the Van Horne Warehouse Heritage Statement (City of Montréal)

-In 2014, Héritage Montréal placed the Van Horne Warehouse on its list of 10 sites to watch for the coming year.
+As early as 2014, Héritage Montréal placed the Van Horne Warehouse on its list of the 10 sites to monitor for the following year.

-In 2023, in the wake of the presentation of the new project and the ensuing public consultation, Héritage Montréal sent a letter to the elected officials of the boroughs concerned (Plateau-Mont-Royal and Rosemont-La-Petite-Patrie) as well as to the local historical societies in the area (Mile End Memories, Société d’histoire du Plateau-Mont-Royal and Société d’histoire de Rosemont-La Petite-Patrie).
+In 2023, following the presentation of the new project and the public consultation that ensued, Héritage Montréal sent a letter to elected officials from the concerned boroughs (Plateau-Mont-Royal and Rosemont–La-Petite-Patrie), as well as to local historical societies in the surrounding area (Mémoire du Mile-End, Société d’histoire du Plateau-Mont-Royal, and Société d’histoire de Rosemont–La-Petite-Patrie).

 Héritage Montréal, 2022